Get help now Make a donation

 A comprehensive ban on conversion ‘therapy’

-Support from the benefits system can help people with mental health problems live independently and take control over their own lives.
-But the current process for benefits assessments is failing far too many people.
+The benefits system can help people with mental health problems live more independently and have more control over their lives.
+But right now, the way benefits are assessed is not working for many people.

 Introducing early support hubs for young people